Revealing Microscopic Abnormalities in Brain Structure & Function

 MEG Brain Wave Analysis

-Innovision evaluates the functionality of the brain by assessing wave lengths through MEG.
+InnovisioN evaluates the functionality of the brain by assessing wave lengths through MEG.
 Much like an EEG, an MEG is a very powerful scanner that reveals the presence of unusual brain wave activity, such as areas with unusually slow or fast delta and gamma waves.
 As with our structural scans, our functional work is conducted against a large cohort of normal age- and gender- matched controls.
-Innovision's statistical breakthroughs in this space are revolutionizing the way brain function is assessed.
+InnovisioN's statistical breakthroughs in this space are revolutionizing the way brain function is assessed.
 For more on this work, please see the Publications section.

 Cortical Myelin Analysis